iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    disappears temperorarily because of routine maintainance and about x days before the fatal damage it appears again.
-In the final stages of the bearing damage, we can see the fault spectrum spread out over all frequency bands, which is the well-known indicator stage 4 bearing damage.
+In the final stages of the bearing damage, we can see the fault spectrum spread out over all frequency bands, which is the well-known indicator for stage-4 bearing damage.

    In the next chapter we will feed this sensor data to a ML autoencoder to reduce the complex data in a simple loss indicator which can be used as an